Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future

 Business Center Drive Partners v.
 BioGentec Corporation

 BioGentec was a landlord's worst nightmare.
 The company was habitually late on rent and repeatedly made commitments it did not keep.
-The landlord, Klein & Wilson's client, refused to renew the lease and, at that point, the landlord's nightmare only got worse.
+The landlord, Klein & Wilson's client, refused to renew the lease and, at that point, the landlord's nightmare got worse.
 BioGentec held over and took advantage of every procedural opportunity to delay eviction.
-As a result of Klein & Wilson's very aggressive litigation tactics, Klein & Wilson successfully evicted BioGentec and then won a substantial monetary judgment against BioGentec for back rent and attorneys' fees.
-Although BioGentec did not voluntarily pay the judgment, Klein & Wilson convinced the court to find the principal of BioGentec in contempt of court for failing to turn over assets and almost all of the outstanding judgment was recovered when the judge threatened to throw the principal in jail.
-This was an extremely satisfying result.
+As a result of Klein & Wilson's aggressive litigation tactics, Klein & Wilson successfully evicted BioGentec and then won a substantial monetary judgment against BioGentec for back rent and attorneys' fees.
+Klein & Wilson convinced the court to find the principal of BioGentec in contempt of court for failing to turn over assets.
+Klein & Wilson recovered almost all of the outstanding judgment when the judge threatened to throw the principal in jail.

 Breton v.
 Midland TME

-In a construction dispute, Mr. Klein represented a construction company for collection of its contract account and foreclosure of a mechanic's lien.
-The defendants alleged construction defect and a variety of other defenses, including some issues never before considered by a California court.
-Mr. Klein recovered over $250,000 for the construction company and won the right for his client to foreclose on its mechanic's lien.
+Mr. Klein represented a construction company for collection of its fees and foreclosure of a mechanic's lien.
+The defendants alleged construction defects and a variety of other defenses, including some issues never before considered by a California court.
+Mr. Klein recovered over $250,000 for the construction company and won the right to foreclose on the mechanic's lien.

 $250,000 (Binding Arbitration)